 Whichever method you select Photo Mechanic automatically advances to the next photo in the sequence when you press any key.

-Once you’ve labelled your photos in Photo Mechanic you need to send them over to Lightroom.
+Once you’ve labelled your photos in Photo Mechanic you need to send them over to Lightroom Classic.
 There are two possible workflows.

 Workflow 1: You import only tagged photos and discard the rest.

-Start by going to Launching in Preferences and make sure that Default application to edit photos is set to Adobe Lightroom Classic CC (or whatever your version of Lightroom is).
+Start by going to Launching in Preferences and make sure that Default application to edit photos is set to Adobe Lightroom Classic.

 You also need to check Assign default application (it’s a little difficult to see in the screenshot below because the text overlaps the checkboxes on my display).